 - Stage 3: Shortlisted entrants will be invited to awards ceremony to be held in Winter 2019, where the winners will be announced.
 Updates will be posted closer to the time.

 - The decisions of the judging panel are final and binding, and Young Muslim Writers Awards will not enter into correspondence or negotiation regarding the results.
 Where possible, any feedback given by the judges will be passed on to the writer to further their development.

 - Details of winners will be made available on the Young Muslim Writers Awards website after the Awards ceremony.

 - Full name and town/city of shortlisted writers will be given to local and national media for press coverage.
-This is to raise the profile of the young writer.
+This is to raise the profile of the young writer and of the competition.

-- Winners will retain the copyright to their work but grant Young Muslim Writers Awards the right to publish their work in an anthology and excerpts on the Young Muslim Writers Awards website.
+- The authors will retain the copyright to their work but grant Young Muslim Writers Awards (Muslim Hands) a perpetual royalty-free licence the right to publish, distribute, publicise, and broadcast their work in mediums including but not limited to a) in an anthology b) on television c) on social media d) online on the Muslim Hands or Young Muslim Writers Awards’ website, and on other platforms.

-The closing date for the competition is midnight on 31st July 2018.
+- The closing date for the competition is midnight on Thrursday 13th August 2020.
 Submissions will not be accepted after the closing date.